-The Patient Voice at St Bartholomew's
+The patient voice at St Bartholomew's Hospital

-What we are
+Who we are

 What we do

 We work with hospital staff in a variety of ways, always providing an outside point of view – the patient perspective.
 For example, some members of the patient voice sit on hospital committees and improvement programmes, while others follow up trends in patient feedback or check reports about the quality of care.
 We regularly work with senior staff on projects to improve patient services, and we are sometimes asked to review leaflets and forms to make sure they can be easily understood by patients.

 Whatever skills and time a patient voice member can give, we try to find an activity to fit, ensuring that each member is supported to gain the knowledge needed to have an impact.

 Come along and find out – you'll be very welcome.
 This is the next meeting date:

 Wednesday 4 September in the Conference Room, West Wing, St Bartholomew's Hospital